The relative tendency of a bonded atom in a molecule to attract the shared electron pair towards itself is called electronegativity.

 - Ionization energy and Electron affinity.
-The atoms of the elements which have higher values of ionization energy and electron affinity also have higher values of electro-negativity.
+The atoms of the elements that have higher values of ionization power and resistance to the electrons also have higher electronegative values.

 - Nature of atoms to which the atom is bonded.
 Since electro-negativity of an atom is not the property of isolated atom, it depends on the number and nature of the atoms to which the atom is bonded.
 Therefore the electro-negativity value of an atom is not constant.
 For example, electro-negativity value of P atom in PCl3 molecule is different from that in PF5 molecule in Which the number and nature of the atom both to which P atom is bonded change. ‘